kitsec-labs/kitsec-core/README.md

 ### 📡 Port Scan <a name="portscan"></a>

-Scan for most common ports:
+Scan for most common ports

-`kitsec capture -c example.com`

 ````
-"""
+Usage: kitsec portscan [OPTIONS] HOSTNAME

-  Performs a TCP port scan on a specified hostname or URL and a range of ports.
+Performs a TCP port scan on a specified hostname and a range of ports.

-  Args:
+Arguments:
-  - url (str): The hostname or URL of the target host.
+HOSTNAME The hostname or URL of the target host.

 Options:
-  - common-ports (bool): Whether to scan only the most common HTTP ports (80, 8080, and 443).
+-c, --common-ports Scan only the most common HTTP ports (80, 8080, and 443).

-  Returns:
-  - A list of open ports found on the target host.
-"""
+--help Show this message and exit.

+Example:
+kitsec portscan -c example.com
 ````

 <details>